Algiras/Miserable/blog/src/content/blog/2025-08-19-themumbledhello.md

 The theme of the week is **The mumbled Hello**.

-I remember when I had hobbies.
-Now my hobby is 'scrolling until my thumb hurts'.
-I'm an athlete of the attention economy, and I'm losing every game.
+I find that the more 'connected' I am, the more I feel like a ghost rattling a chain of notifications.
+I'm haunted by the ghost of my own potential.

-I'm experiencing a 'gray out'.
-Usually, people have a 'glow up', but I'm just becoming a background character in my own life.
-A very sad European film with no subtitles.
+I find that the more 'connected' I am, the more I feel like a ghost rattling a chain of notifications.
+I'm haunted by the ghost of my own potential.

 # The Aftermath

-I'm currently trying to decide if I should face the music or just turn the music up until I can't hear my own thoughts.
-Option B is currently winning by a landslide.
+I've decided to be at peace with my own destruction.
+For the next hour, at least.
+I'm going to stare at a spider on the ceiling and call it 'meditation'.

-I'm going to eat a family-sized bag of frozen peas and call it 'meal prep'.
-Tomorrow is a new day, which is the worst thing about it.
+I'm going to lie on the floor until the gravity of my decisions becomes a literal force that prevents me from ever getting up again.
+It's quite cozy.

 ***